 League scientists worked with experts from Canada and the Tahoe Keys Property Owners Association to design, fund and install a custom underwater wall of bubbles or “bubble curtain” across the channel between the Tahoe Keys lagoons and Lake Tahoe.
 The tiny bubbles dislodge plant fragments from boats passing through the curtain and moves them to the edges of the channel where they can easily be collected and removed.
 Bubble curtains have been used for decades in other parts of the world for different purposes (aquaculture, control of floating marina debris, etc.) but never for the purpose of preventing the spread of aquatic invasive plants.
 The hope is that this project can buy Tahoe more time while we figure out a long-term solution.
 Meanwhile, the League is gathering data on the effectiveness of the bubble curtain to see if it can be a solution for other infested marinas at Lake Tahoe.

-- Laminar flow aeration is a technological solution that injects oxygen directly into a lakebed floor.
-This process reduces the amount of nutrients available for plant growth and algae blooms.
+- Laminar flow aeration is a technology that injects oxygen directly into the lakebed floor assisting a process that reduces organic material and nutrients available for plant growth and algae blooms.

 - Stop the current spread of weeds from the Keys into Lake Tahoe by installing containment measures.

 - Monitor effectiveness and expand successful methods to other infested areas of Lake Tahoe.

 - Research, design and test innovative methods to control the weeds in the Keys.

 - Develop a long-term integrated aquatic weed management plan for the Tahoe Keys.